learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added new program tags to change the tolerance (in minutes) of contiguous blocks for the teacher availability page and for scheduling purposes.
 - Added custom widgets to many of the tag settings (preventing potentially site-breaking tag values).
 - Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g. before or after a summer program).
+- Added a frontend user interface to add, remove, edit, and import line items.

 User search modules changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~